About The NFPA 2015 70E Standard Revision

 How can I train my workforce on NFPA 70E 2015?

-Vivid has updated its Online Safety Training course in Electrical Safety Work Practices to reflect the changes.
+HSI has updated its Online Safety Training course in Electrical Safety Work Practices to reflect the changes.

 The course is available now—visit here and help your electrical workers stay safe on the job.